What postcodes are applicable in Western Australia to meet the

 The Commonwealth Government is responsible for advising on nominated areas eligible for the SHEV program.

-Refer to the Department of Home Affairs website for
+Department of Home Affairs website for

 up to date information.